AKROGIS/Enterprise-QC/FMSSExport/FMSS Export Instructions.md

 ## SQL Server Processing

-Open `fmss_import.sql` in SSMS or Azure Data Studio.
+Open `Make_FMSSExport.sql` in SSMS or Azure Data Studio.
 Highlight the code for each step below and run.
 Do not run the whole file at once, as that can make it very difficult to troubleshoot and recover from any errors.